 Investment in our infrastructure is also a necessary part of our strategy.
 A site master plan has been approved by governors for implementation over the next decade.
-This exercise has identified a number of exciting areas for development or refurbishment, subject to funding, over the next decade.
+This exercise has identified a number of areas for development or refurbishment, subject to funding, over the next 10 years.
 The first project, involving improvements to the entrance and façade of the Senior School, was completed in December 2016.
-The second project, involving the linking of the two junior school buildings and the creation of a new reception, classroom, offices and meeting space is under construction.
+The second project, involving the linking of the two junior school buildings and the creation of a new reception, classroom, offices and meeting space was completed in Spring 2019.

-In addition we will continue to utilise our facilities commercially through Colfe's Leisure Services.
+In addition, we will continue to utilise our facilities commercially through Colfe's Leisure Services.